 Can I Safely Stack-Cut Multiple Thin Sheets, and How to Separate Them?

-Yes; you can stack cutting thin sheets if you clamp, tack corners, and use dry, flat, de-burred stock.
-Employ interleaf shims to control arc blow.
-For sheet separation, wedge and pry, then flex, slide putty knives, and deburr.
+Yes.
+You can stack-cut thin sheets if you clamp them, tack corners, and use dry, flat, de-burred stock.
+Use interleaf shims to control arc blow.
+For separation, wedge and pry, then flex, slide putty knives in, and deburr.

 Conclusion

-You’ve got the recipe now: dial amperage low, push traverse high, ride the arc on-height, and let FineCut tips slice a razor kerf.
-Lock the sheet, flood the heat with water or air, and choreograph toolpaths with crisp lead-ins and tight pierce delays.
+You have the full playbook now: dial amperage low, push traverse high, ride the arc on-height, and let FineCut tips slice a razor kerf.
+Lock the sheet, flood the heat with water or air, and plan toolpaths with crisp lead-ins and tight pierce delays.
 Keep consumables fresh, gas dry, and THC responsive.
-Do this, and thin steel behaves—no potato-chip warp, just laser-straight edges.
-You’re not cutting metal; you’re conducting heat—precisely, repeatably, like a metronome on steel.
+Do this, and thin steel behaves.
+No potato-chip warp, just laser-straight edges.
+You’re not cutting metal.
+You’re conducting heat, precisely and repeatably.